ashimdahal/FRIDA-TEAM_AIR/README.md

 Also, you can download Frida in your own mobilephone and experience it through [Frida.apk](https://drive.google.com/file/d/1jvmtl-UM-sZxE1ai2cvoKpvDaPz95ki-/view?usp=sharing)

-Or scan in your phone through the QR Code:
+Or scan in your phone through the QR Code to get the download link:

 <img src="/images/QR_Code_Frida.png"  alt="qr code" width="150" height="150"/>&nbsp;&nbsp;